-A week or so ago, we were chatting about the importance of marketing with a small business owner, and it became apparent that sometimes the idea of “Marketing” with a capital “M” seems a bit daunting—and even perhaps irrelevant—when you’re dealing with the day-in, day-out challenges of keeping your business running profitably.
-And sometimes the basic underlying purpose of marketing gets lost in the translation, when agencies and so-called experts start to pontificate on the importance of “building your brand”, “developing your voice”, “identifying your target audience”, or any of a million other mystifying technical terms (often designed to scare you into opening your wallet, quite frankly.)
+A week or so ago, we were chatting about the importance of marketing with a business owner, and it became apparent that sometimes the idea of “Marketing” with a capital “M” seems a bit daunting—and even perhaps irrelevant—when you’re dealing with the day-in, day-out challenges of keeping your business running profitably.
+And sometimes the basic underlying purpose of marketing gets lost in the translation, when agencies and so-called experts start to pontificate on the importance of “building your brand”, “developing your voice”, “identifying your target audience”, or any of a million other mystifying technical terms that are often, frankly designed to scare you into opening your wallet.

 It brought to mind something I hadn’t thought about in years.
 Back in the early 90’s, I lived in Southern California and was trying my best to make it in the music industry.
 I had a day job in marketing (and since I’m writing this blog, you know which one of those paid off…)